Online Bachelor of Arts in Art - Museum Studies

 Total credit hours: 120

 Through coursework and internships, you’ll become knowledgeable in art history, museum practice and visual thinking.
 You’ll gain the experience and skills needed to pursue careers in local, national and international museums.
-These skills can give you a competitive advantage when seeking employment with your museum studies degree.
+These skills can give you a competitive advantage when seeking employment with your art degree with a concentration in museum studies bachelor’s.

 Museum studies focus on the global, historical and theoretical aspects of museums and cultural institutions.
 The field spans the design, organization and management of national and international museums.